rockdisc/Book-of-Knowledge/Home.md

 > - [ ] look at dual degree

 > [!summary] What I want to do
-> - Figure out how everything will work when I am in school
 > - Read The Inner Game of Tennis and The Art of Thinking
 > - Read Natchez